alanfoss/prepimg/README.md

 + reduces width to meet OSDC 600 pixel width limit
 + adds a 1 pixel border of specified color
 + places finished images into a "Ready" directory

+This script relies on utilities provided by the package ImageMagick.
++ Fedora - dnf info imagemagick
 ___

 ## PEOPLE ##